ReachFinancial/salesforce-code-challenge/README.md

             *   If the number of credit lines is < 10, the 36-month term and 10% interest offer applies.
             *   If the number of credit lines is >= 10 and <= 50, the 24-month term and 20% interest offer applies.

-        *   This should be clearly presented to the borrower.
+        *   The application's result should be clearly presented to the borrower.

     *   Once the borrower has agreed to the terms, they are prompted to upload an identity document.
 The application is then submitted, and the borrower is informed of a 24-hour review turnaround.

         *   No special automation for the upload is required.
 We are only looking to upload and store a document.

-*   Update your branch with your changes if you haven’t already
+*   Update your branch with your changes if you haven’t already.
+*   Push your branch and create a pull request from it back into the `ReachFinancial/salesforce-code-challenge` repository

 We are looking for a few things specifically, so choose your time wisely: